 This publication shares the proceedings of the ERC-INCLUDES Capacity Building Institute (CBI) held April 3-5, 2019 and contains practices for making both ERCs and INCLUDES projects more accessible and inclusive.

-This AccessERC CBI provided a forum for sharing interventions and strategies that promote the full inclusion of people with disabilities in ERCs.
-Attendees came from ERCs across the United States.
+This CBI, which was held on December 6-8, 2017, provided a forum for sharing interventions and strategies that promote the full inclusion of people with disabilities in ERCs.

 This video showcases students and educators discussing careers in engineering for people with disabilities.
 Learn how educators can make engineering more welcoming and accessible.

 Regardless of whether documents are created in Adobe PDF, Microsoft Word, or another format, there are right and wrong ways to create documents in order to ensure people with disabilities can access them.

 Stakeholders and collaborators in DO-IT's AccessERC project discuss universal design, accessible information technology, accessible engineering labs, and more.

 Discover how learning around universal design prepares engineering students to design products that are usable by a wide variety of potential users, including people with disabilities.